ArthurVal/RF_detection_Stage_RF_OR/README.txt

 		DESCRIPTION

   This package has been created for the RIDDLE project at CNRS-LAAS of Toulouse.
-His goal is to provide a ROS module to be able to communicate with the RF electronics system created at the LAAS.
+Its goal is to provide a ROS module able to communicate with the RF electronic system created at the LAAS.
-Therefore, this packages can communication through UART/I2C (TO BE DEFINED) with the RF system to configure it or start an RF acquisition.
+Therefore, this packages can communicate through UART/I2C (TO BE DEFINED) with the RF system to configure it or start an RF acquisition.

-This package define few topics/services to be able to use and configure it with another ROS module.
+This package define few topics/services to be able to use and configure it with other ROS module.